codemaskinc/react-form-builder-v2/readme.md

 ## <a href='https://www.typescriptlang.org/'><img src='https://badges.frapsoft.com/typescript/code/typescript.png?v=101' alt='typescript' height=20/></a> <a href='http://opensource.org/licenses/MIT'><img src='http://img.shields.io/badge/license-MIT-brightgreen.svg' alt='MIT' /></a> <a href="https://badge.fury.io/js/@codegateinc%2Freact-form-builder-v2"><img src="https://badge.fury.io/js/@codegateinc%2Freact-form-builder-v2.svg" alt="npm version" height="18"></a>

-React-form-builder-v2 is a library that allows you to create highly customizable forms, rendering your own components, simply storing only the state.
-It works perfectly with ReactJS, React Native and monorepo ReactJS React Native
+React-form-builder-v2 is a library that allows you to create highly customizable forms by rendering your own components and simply storing the state.
+It works perfectly with ReactJS, React Native, and monorepo with React Native Web.

-Create your own components and simply pass callbacks, errors and value.
-In the useField you can store any type of value you want.
-It can be an string, boolean, number, array or even object.
+Create your own components and simply pass callbacks, errors, and values.
+You can store any type of value in the useField.
+It can be a string, boolean, number, array, or even an object.

 ### Features